Wednesday, January 1, 2014

 Celebrating New Year 2014 Abroad

-I’ve also had to deal with some bad stuff too.
-I’ve watched as my relationship with my "cousins" turned toxic and emotionally abusive.
-I was also recently a victim of a judicial officer in Cordoba, who came looking for a previous tenant, and turned irate with me and ripped the U.S. passport from my hand when I tried proving to him that I wasn’t the man he was looking for.
-He shouted racial slurs about Americans and threatened to arrest me.
+Of course, not everything was positive.
+I’ve had to deal with some pretty bad stuff too.
+I watched my relationship with my “cousins” turn toxic and emotionally abusive.
+I was also recently a victim of a judicial officer in Córdoba who came looking for a previous tenant.
+When I tried to prove I wasn’t the man he was looking for, he became irate, ripped my U.S. passport from my hand, shouted racial slurs about Americans, and threatened to arrest me.
 That, to say the least, was not fun at all.

-However, the most painful of all changes in my life has come from having to end my marriage.
-Even though I saw it coming for months, maybe even longer than that, I don’t think my heart was prepared for it.
-Worst of all, there aren't too many moments where I'm okay; only moments, which don't hurt quite so much.
+However, the most painful change in my life has been having to end my marriage.
+Even though I saw it coming for months, I don’t think my heart was prepared for it.
+Worst of all, there aren’t too many moments where I’m okay—only moments that don’t hurt quite so much.

 My dad made goat, which I’m not a fan of, but he also added sausages, steak, and pork to the mix.
-It was a really nice meal and we took some wonderful pictures.
-This New Year’s Eve celebration was better than the last because at least now, Zach was here with me
+It ended up being a really nice meal, and we took some wonderful pictures.
+This New Year’s Eve celebration was better than the last.
+At least this time, Zach was here with me, even though we weren’t a couple anymore.

 Afterwards, we headed outside to watch the fireworks at the stroke of midnight, just like we had on Christmas Eve.